Tom Malchow: International competition highlights

 At the Charlotte Ultra-Swim in Charlotte, North Carolina, on June 17, 2000, Malchow established a new world record in the 200-meter butterfly of 1:55.18, bettering the former record of rival Denis Pankratov of Russia set in 1995.

 In the 1995 Pan American Games in Mar del Plata, Malchow won a silver in the 200-meter butterfly, and in the 1995 Universiade in Fukuoka, he won a silver in the 200-meter butterfly.

 He won a gold medal in the 1997 Pan Pacific Swimming Championships in 1997 in Fukuoka, a gold in the Men's 4 × 200 metre freestyle relay, and a silver in the Men's 200-meter butterfly.
 In the 1999 Pan Pacifics in Sydney, he won a gold in the Men's 200-meter butterfly and a silver in the Men's 4x200-meter relay.
 In the 2002 Pan Pacifics in Yokohama, he won a gold in the 200-meter butterfly.

 Honors

 At Michigan, Malchow was a 1997 Big Ten swimmer of the year.
 Malchow was a 2008 inductee to the St. Thomas Academy Athletic Hall of Fame.
 In an exclusive honor, likely for his dominance of the 200-meter butterfly in collegiate and international meets during his competitive years, he was made a member of the International Swimming Hall of Fame as a Swimmer Honoree.

-Malchow would later live in the Pacific Northwest and in Sammamish, Washington with his wife Christie and their two daughters.
-He has worked for Zimmer Northwest, a regional branch of Zimmer Bionet as an orthopedic sales rep. Zimmer Bionet distributes medical products that include Knee and hip replacements, Shoulder and spine care, and sports medicine, though Malchow's focus likely included their sales of orthopedic appliances, and devices that might be used for sports injuries including braces and orthotics.
+Malchow would later live in the Pacific Northwest.
+He has worked for Zimmer Northwest, a regional branch of Zimmer Biomet as an orthopedic sales rep. Zimmer Biomet distributes medical products that include Knee and hip replacements, shoulder and spine care, and sports medicine, though Malchow's focus likely included their sales of orthopedic appliances, and devices that might be used for sports injuries including braces and orthotics.